iggredible/Learn-Vim/ch01_starting_vim.md

 :version
 ```

-If you want to open the file `hello.txt` and immediately execute a command, you can pass to the `vim` command the `+{cmd}` option.
+If you want to open the file `hello.txt` and immediately execute a Vim command, you can pass to the `vim` command the `+{cmd}` option.

-In Vim, you can substitute texts with the `:s` command (short for `:substitute`).
+In Vim, you can substitute strings with the `:s` command (short for `:substitute`).
 If you want to open `hello.txt` and substitute all "pancake" with "bagel", run:

 ```bash
 vim +%s/pancake/bagel/g hello.txt
 ```

-The command can be stacked:
+These Vim commands can be stacked:

 ```bash
 vim +%s/pancake/bagel/g +%s/bagel/egg/g +%s/egg/donut/g hello.txt